StaudTim/MachineLearning-Exam/README.md

 # Machine learning - Exam

 This project was an exam for the module "machine learning" as part of my studies in artificial intelligence.
+We had to analyse a data set and apply different learning methods to it.
+I took a data set from "www.kaggle.com" on which you can predict the house prices in California.
+The data set is called "California Housing Prices".

 ## Table of Contents